Father's Day Sale: Buy any Bed Swing/daybed, automatically Get 50% off your VPS Cushion Package!

 Will a vaulted or sloped ceiling hinder the installation and performance of my swing?

 We install many swings on a vaulted or sloped ceiling, but special requirements may be needed.
-Communicate with a sales representative if you have special ceiling requirements.
+Contact us if you have special ceiling requirements.

 What is the difference between your bed swings and a regular porch swing?

 A porch swing has a hard bottom in it and is around 32 inches deep.
-A bed swing is designed to accommodate a standard twin bed mattress measuring 75 inches by 39 inches.
+A bed swing is designed to accommodate a 5" mattress, which is placed over slats to provide air flow if the mattress receives precipitation.
+All of our items are made for the outdoors year-round, except for the natural rope (which will stretch).

 What kind of mattress do you recommend?